roma-p/vit/etc/j.md

     x commit by file and not global x commit releases "editor" and del local file x unless "keep" option
-    - throw excpetions if readonly.
+    x throw excpetions if readonly.
     * fetch
-    - if file already exists, keep it and only fetch SHA of origin.
+    x if file already exists, keep it and only fetch SHA of origin. x therefore store sha for commis in treefile. x therefore store sha of templates.
-    - unless the "force" option.
+    x unless the "force" option.
 In this case overwrite original file.
     - convert commit to exception code...

 Behaviour on commit: